Understanding plasticity in neural networks: Solutions

 We now evaluate whether the benefits of layer normalization on plasticity in toy classification tasks translate to larger-scale benchmarks.
 We use the standard implementation of double DQN~\citep{van2016deep} provided by~\citet{dqnzoo2020github}, and evaluate three seeds on each of the 57 games in the Arcade Learning Environment benchmark~\citep{bellemare2013arcade}.
 We use the RMSProp optimizer, $\epsilon$-greedy exploration, and frame stacking~\citep{mnih2015human}.
 Full implementation details can be found in Appendix~\ref{sec:atari-details}.
 The only difference between the baseline implementation and our modification is the incorporation of layer normalization after each hidden layer in the network.

-We see in Figure~\ref{fig:atari} that the introduction of layer normalization robustly improves performance across the benchmark.
-We emphasize that we did not perform any optimizer or other hyper parameter tuning.
+We see in Figure~\ref{fig:atari} that the introduction of layer normalization robustly improves performance across the benchmark, without any additional hyper parameter tuning.
 While this improvement cannot be definitively attributed to a reduction in plasticity loss from the evidence provided, it points towards the regularization of the optimization landscape as a fruitful direction towards more robust RL agents.
 We further observe that many of the environments where layer normalization offers a significant boost to performance are those where the gradient covariance structure of the default architecture is degenerate or where the Hessian is ill-conditioned, and the LN networks which obtain performance improvements tend to have correspondingly better behaved gradient covariance.
 We provide a hint into this phenomenon in Figure~\ref{fig:atari}, and defer the complete evaluation over all 57 games to Appendix~\ref{sec:qualitative-dqn}.